cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ## What is platform engineering?

 Inspired by the cross-functional cooperation promised by DevOps, platforms and platform engineering have emerged in enterprises as an explicit form of that cooperation.
-Platforms curate and present common capabilities, frameworks and experiences that facilitate and accelerate the work of [internal users]({{< ref "/wgs/platforms/glossary#platform-users" >}}) such as product and application teams.
+Platforms curate and present common capabilities, frameworks and experiences.
+In the context of this working group and related publications, the focus is on platforms that facilitate and accelerate the work of [internal users]({{< ref "/wgs/platforms/glossary#platform-users" >}}) such as product and application teams.

 [**Platform engineering**]({{< ref "/wgs/platforms/glossary#platform-engineering" >}}) is the practice of planning and providing such computing platforms to developers and users and encompasses all parts of platforms and their capabilities — their people, processes, policies and technologies; as well as the desired business outcomes that drive them.